 Efforts to cut time or money corners can lead to more time, money or hassle down the road.
 Make sure you avoid these mistakes small business owners often make when purchasing insurance for the first time.

-8 Most Common Mistakes: Are You Making Them?
+8 Common Small Business Insurance Mistakes: Are You Making Them?

-WorkCompOne specializes in workers’ compensation insurance, but our team has a deep background in personal and commercial insurance.
+WorkCompOne specializes in workers’ compensation insurance, but our team also has a deep background in personal and commercial insurance.
 These are the most common issues we’ve seen, as well as some tips for what you should do instead.

-#1 You’re not buying the right coverage for your needs.
+#1 You’re not buying the right insurance coverage for your needs.

 Too often, businesses carry the wrong coverage.
-Busy small business owners might put off looking into policies or just take generic advice on insurance needs.
-Either one can hurt your business.
+Busy small business owners may overlook necessary policies or might follow generic insurance advice.

 What to do about it: Shopping business insurance is the perfect time to make sure your coverage aligns with your needs.
 This includes policy types, exclusions, riders and coverage limits.
-Explore what insurance products are out there, and ask what coverage limits are right for your business.
+Explore what insurance products are out there, and which small business policies are best for you.

 #2 You withhold important information.